cognitedata/deploy-functions-oidc/README.md

+# ⚠️ Deprecation Notice
+This template repository is deprecated and no longer maintained.
+For new projects, we recommend using the Cognite Data Function Toolkit to deploy functions.

 ## Cognite function template [1.7.0]

 ### NB: Due to how we have to deploy code, [running locally](https://github.com/cognitedata/deploy-functions-oidc#run-code-locally) requires an extra step.
 Please read it!